ufal/npfl129/exam/questions.md

   [5]

 ####Questions@: ,Lecture 9 Questions
-- Write down the definition of covariance and Pearson covariation coefficient.
+- Write down the definition of covariance and Pearson correlation coefficient
+  $\rho$.
 [5]

 - Prove that independent variables are uncorrelated.
 [5]